amrangry/JailBrokenCheckerUtility/README.md

 <details>
 <summary><strong>MIT License</strong></summary>
 <p>
-iStarWars is distributed under the MIT License.
+JailBrokenCheckerUtility is distributed under the MIT License.
 For more information, see the <a href="https://github.com/amrangry/JailBrokenCheckerUtility /blob/master/LICENSE" target="_blank">LICENSE</a> file.